genwebcorp/genjax/docs/index.md

 1. Here, _high performance_ means massively parallel, either cores or devices.

-    For those whom this overview page may be irrelevant: we're talking about putting expressive models and customizable Bayesian inference on GPUs, TPUs, etc - without sacrificing abstraction or modularity.
+    For those whom this overview page may be irrelevant: the value proposition is about putting expressive models and customizable Bayesian inference on GPUs, TPUs, etc - without sacrificing abstraction or modularity.

 ---

-[**Gen**][gen] is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming. **GenJAX** is an implementation of Gen on top of [**JAX**][jax] - exposing the ability to programmatically construct and manipulate **generative functions** (1) (computational objects which represent probability measures over structured sample spaces), with compilation to native devices, accelerators, and other parallel fabrics.
+[**Gen**][gen] is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming. **GenJAX** is an implementation of Gen on top of [**JAX**][jax] (2) - exposing the ability to programmatically construct and manipulate **generative functions** (1) (computational objects which represent probability measures over structured sample spaces), with compilation to native devices, accelerators, and other parallel fabrics.
 { .annotate }

 1. By design, generative functions expose a concise interface for expressing approximate and differentiable inference algorithms.